 Ionic Framework offers different types of lists from very basic ones to more complex designs with sliding functionality and multiple components.
-Let's explore the available options:

-These are just some possible ready-made arrangements you can use, however, possibilities are endless and you are free to build the kind of list that best works for your mobile app.
+Possibilities are endless and you are free to build the kind of list that best works for your mobile app.
 Some mobile design inspirations can be found in Lists Design Inspiration.

 Buttons are an essential component of mobile apps, because they provide a way to interact with and navigate through the app.
 When it comes to UI design principles for designing buttons, the most important thing to focus on is the button's purpose.
 Buttons should clearly communicate what will happen after the user clicks them.

 In Ionic Framework buttons can consist of text and an icon, and can be enhanced with a large variety of attributes such as borders, sizes, icons and positions.
-These are different out of the box styles that you can find within the Ionic Framework styles.

 Forms are usually one of the major interaction points between an app and the user, allowing them to send data to the application Inputs are super important for data collection.
 They should follow styling and interaction guidelines for each platform, so that they look intuitive and secure for users.

 Inputs usually live inside a Form.
 Developing good forms requires design and user experience skills, as well as a framework with support for forms, change tracking, validation, and error handling such as Angular.
 Learn how to build forms with Ionic and Angular.